monday8am/monday8am.github.io/_posts/2018-04-03-result-serialization.md

 As we are using a [Redux like architecture](/blog/2018/03/30/unidirectional.html) inside Fidesmo app, the _Result<_**A**_,_**B**_>_ is part of our state and it must be **serialized**!! 😱

-How to serialize a sealed class with generics in Kotlin?
+How to serialize a sealed class with generics?
 In theory, we should add a custom adapter to the Google Gson lib that let's us customize the JSON (de)codification.
 This adapter could have the follow structure:

 {% gist 8370a8f1f3135c32d6c358b1065770c2 %}

 #### Result<T, E> detection

 In order to pass the previous serializer to the Gson implementation, we need something that detects the whole hierarchy of our sealed class: _Result.Loading_, _Result.Ok<_**T**_>_ or _Result.Err<_**E**_>_.

 And _voilá_, The `registerTypeHierarchyAdapter` comes to help us: